sketchbuch/vsc-workspace-sidebar/README.md

 ## Multiroot Todo

 - Update doc images inc. preview
-- Update tests
-- Condense description needs link to readme
 - Show paths should only apply if there are duplicate labels in the root folder, across root folders it should not matter
 - Show paths maybe needed if there are workspaces with the same name and the folders are compacted (tree)
 - Check if toggleFolderState needs to check if the correct root folder is being checked
-- Check if home folder is used if no folders